patrickcsullivan/map-creator/README.md

 ## Running

-To run, clone this repo and run `make` from the repo's root.
+To run clone this repo and run `make` from the repo's root.
 Open the generated main.html file in a web browser.